nosarthur/gita/README.md

 Repo paths are saved in `$XDG_CONFIG_HOME/gita/repo_path` (most likely `~/.config/gita/repo_path`).

-The delegated git sub-commands are of two forms
+The delegated git sub-commands are of two formats

+- `gita <sub-command> [repo-name(s)]` with optional input, and no input means all repos.
 - `gita <sub-command> <repo-name(s)>` with required repo name(s) input
-- `gita <sub-command> [repo-name(s)]` with optional input.
-And no input means all repos.

 By default, only `fetch` and `pull` take optional input.
 Sub-commands with required input include `branch`, `clean`, `diff`, `difftool`,